-Hair follicle tests can detect drug use over a longer window, but this test is less common.
+Hair follicle tests can detect drug use over a longer window, but this test is rare.
 Urine tests are used more frequently because of their accuracy and quick results.
-The US federal government doesn't currently support hair drug testing, but this policy may change.
+The US federal government doesn't support hair drug testing, but this policy may change.

 Your body processes THC quickly, and you'll feel the "high" wear off in a few hours at most.
 Depending on how frequently you use THC, the metabolite (THC-COOH) can appear in your urine 3 to 30 days later.
 The metabolite THC-COOH is not psychoactive but is very lipid-soluble.
 After the effects of THC wear off, THC-COOH will remain in your body's fat storage for days.

 What THC level can trigger a positive urine drug test result?A positive urine test occurs when more than 50 nanograms of THC per milliliter (ng/mL) are in the sample.
-You can have 50 nanograms in your system if you’ve smoked in the last 3 days or are a chronic user.
-If your Delta-9-THC levels are below this level, your drug test results would be negative.
-Urine tests can't show how long it's been since you last used marijuana.
-It can only identify if THC is present at a certain level.
+You can have 50 nanograms in your system if you've smoked in the last 3 days or are a chronic user.
+Your drug test results will be negative if your Delta 9 THC levels are below this.
+Urine tests can't show how long it's been since you last used marijuana, and they can only identify if THC is present at a certain level.

 - Single Use = Up to 3 days later